-Through a collaboration with Oregon State University, NIST held regional industry roundtables in Boston, Chicago and Seattle to learn how best to introduce the benefits of the sustainability standard to U.S. manufacturers, especially small- and medium-size firms.
+Through a collaboration with Oregon State University, NIST held regional industry roundtables in Boston, Chicago and Seattle to learn how best to introduce the benefits of the sustainability standard to U.S. manufacturers, especially small- and medium-size firms check out and find more for love addict withdrawal.
 A report about those meetings will be published later this year.

 Materials provided by National Institute of Standards and Technology (NIST).
 Note: Content may be edited for style and length.